 Be prepared for anything with a travel first aid kit.
 Whether you need band aids, an ace wrap or a quick painkiller, a travel first aid kit has it all in one convenient place.

 Protect those eyes from harmful UV rays with a pair of dependable sunglasses.
-I can full-heartedly recommend Sungod’s sunglasses as they’re functional, durable, and good looking.
-Plus, they’re totally customizable and ship anywhere in the world!
+I can full-heartedly recommend this sunglasses as they’re functional, durable, and good looking.

 Getting bug bites in Cambodia is inevitable.
 Keep yourself from scratching by applying Afterbite to your bumps.